-1. Manufacturing in defence sector is governed through industrial licensing under the Industries (Development and Regulation) Act, 1951.
-Before 2001, manufacturing in defence sector was limited to public sector companies (OFB & DPSUs).
-However, in 2001, the Government allowed 100% Indian private sector participation in defence manufacturing sector subject to licensing under IDR Act.
+1. Manufacturing in defence sector is governed through industrial licensing under the Industries (Development and Regulation) Act, 1951 and Arms Act 1959/Arm Rules 2016.
+Prior to 2001, manufacturing in defence sector was limited to public sector companies only.
+However, in 2001, the Government allowed 100% participation by Indian private sector in defence manufacturing subject to licensing.

-6. The IL applications so received in the Ministry of Defence, are examined by a Standing Committee on Private Sector Participation in Defence Production and comments are then sent to DIPP.
+2. The Industrial Licence applications so received in the Ministry of Defence are examined by a Standing Committee on Private Sector Participation in Defence Production and comments are then accordingly sent to licensing authorities.

-7. The licence holders are required to follow the security guidelines notified in the Security Manual for Licensed Defence Industries available at DDP’s website i.e., www.ddpmod.gov.in. based on the product and their categorization for which an industrial licence is granted to a company.
+3. The licensees are required to follow the Security Manual notified by the Department based on the product of manufacturing and their categorization for which an industrial license is granted to a company.

 4. In accordance with the policy of ensuring ease of doing business, the Ministry of Defence constituted a committee to study and further liberalise the licensing process and review the list of items requiring industrial license from defence items.
 The decision of the committee was forwarded to Ministry of Home Affairs (MHA) and Ministry of Commerce & Industry, Department of Industrial Policy & Promotion (DIPP) for notification by them..